The Czar Bomb

 Finally, he had disarmed all the boxes.
 He hauled himself back up the ladder.
 He took a deep breath and unlatched the first latch holding one of the end roof segments to the boxcar wall.
 Again, no explosion!

 He had found it!
 He had done his master and friend the great service of finding it!
-He quickly snapped off photos with his cell phone, replaced the canvas, and climbed out of the boxcar.
+He quickly snapped photos with his cell phone, replaced the canvas, and climbed out of the boxcar.
 He had to make sure that none of the workers saw inside the boxcar.
-He directed the guards to replace the roof, instructing them to make sure that no worker got a look inside.
+He directed the guards to replace the roof, instructing them to make sure that no worker entered the bunker.
 He tapped his assault rifle, an unspoken instruction about the consequences of such a transgression.

-After taking more photos of the dimly lit chamber interior, he followed the path of the rails on which the boxcar rested out of the chamber and into the afternoon sunlight.
+After taking more photos of the dimly lit chamber interior, he followed the rails on which the boxcar rested out of the chamber and into the afternoon sunlight, where they went underground.
 He directed the men to begin digging along the path outside the chamber.
 Again came the clank of metal shovels striking buried metal.
-They were rails.
+They were the rails.
 The builders of the structure had laid the rails leading to the main line in a shallow depression, so they could be buried once the railroad car was in place.
 To hide the connection to the spur line, the builders had removed only the section of rails connecting at the main line.

 To further erase any sign of the operation, Rasul would then bring new batteries, reconnect the explosives and detonate them to bring down the structure.
 Should anyone figure out what the bunker had held, they would believe that it had been buried beneath tons of rubble.

-As the crew dug their way along the rails, uncovering their length, Rasul took out his cell phone and coded the images he had taken, transmitting them.
+As the crew dug their way along the rails to uncover their length, Rasul took out his cell phone and encrypted the images he had taken, transmitting them.

-Wenzel Fischer sat in the armchair sipping his tea, his bony hand trembling slightly, his walker beside him.
-He liked to take afternoon tea in the corner of the small German storefront community center and watch the elderly ladies at their knitting.
-They sat at the long wooden table, their crafts piled before them gossiping and making the baby booties, shawls, and other items to sell.
+Wenzel Fischer slumped in the worn armchair sipping his tea, his bony hand trembling slightly, his walker beside him.
+He liked to take afternoon tea in the small German community center and watch the elderly ladies at their knitting.
+They sat at the long wooden table, their crafts piled before them, gossiping and making the baby booties, shawls, and other items to sell.

 But today he was not at his ease.
 Today, the anxiety over the newspaper article gnawed at him.
 He had said too much to the reporter.
 He had showed the reporter his wooden box full of the yellowed pages from his time as a supply clerk for the East German Stasi.